Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Dynamics of observables

 and

-By considering a single-spin condensate, the number operator on the spacelike sector is directly related to the volume operator by the factor of $v$, $\hat{V} = v\hat{N}_+$.
+{wherein a regularization of an empty rod integration entering $\bar{N}_+$ is understood.} By considering a single-spin condensate, the number operator on the spacelike sector is directly related to the volume operator by the factor of $v$, $\hat{V} = v\hat{N}_+$.
 Therefore, the expectation values of $\hat{N}_+$ and $\hat{V}$ are related by $v$ at every order of perturbations.

 The expectation value of the timelike number operator will be particularly important in the following for two main reasons.
 First, the matching conditions of the volume perturbations that we derived in Sec.~\ref{sec:Geometric observables} can be interpreted as a condition on $\delta N_-$, detailed in the last paragraph below.
 Second, the number operators enter the expressions for the matter observables which we analyze in Sec.~\ref{sec:Dynamics of matter observables}.